The Admission Procedure for Warsaw International Studies in Psychology

-The purpose of the exam is for us to see if candidates possess a number of characteristics and qualities that we deem important for students and future psychologists to have.
-We believe that having good grades in high school is desirable but that grade average is not necessarily the best or the only way to estimate whether a candidate will be a successful student, psychologist or scientist in the future.
+We do believe that having good grades in high school is desirable, however the grade average is not necessarily only way to estimate of succes.
+Conducting an additional exam allows us to predict whether a candidate will havea chance to become successful student, psychologist or scientist in the future.

-The additional entry exam is going to be conducted in English and is based on a popular science book in the field of psychology read by the candidate.
-For the admissions in 2021 we ask our candidates to read ‘The Righteous Mind: Why Good People Are Divided by Politics and Religion’ written by Jonathan Haidt.
+The entry exam will be a discussion about ideas presented in a popular science book in the field of psychology.
+This year the exam committee chosen ‘The Righteous Mind: Why Good People Are Divided by Politics and Religion’ written by Jonathan Haidt for you to read.

-In order to verify whether candidates read and understood the book or not, the Exam Committee will ask candidates to explain essential topics and ideas mentioned in the publication.
+The Exam Committee will ask candidates to explain essential topics and ideas mentioned in the publication.
+This is

 In order to verify whether candidates are able to make critical reflection about the text read they will have to evaluate strengths and weaknesses of the concept mentioned in the book and formulate their own opinion providing reasonable arguments.

-For each category the average will be calculated of all the commission members’s scores and summed.
-Next, the averages of the three categories will simply be summed up to give a candidate’s final score (between 0 and 100 points).
-Irrespective of the number of free positions candidates who have not obtained at least 60 points at the additional entry exam will not be admitted.
+For each category, the average score will be calculated of all the commission members’s scores and summed up.
+This will be candidate’s final score for the additional exam.
+Candidates who have not obtained at least 60 points out of 100 at the additional entry exam will not be admitted.

 English Language Requirement

-All candidates need to provide proof of a sufficient level of English language proficiency at the stage of qualifications in case they are not being a native English speaker.
+All candidates need to provide proof of a sufficient level of English language proficiency at the stage of qualifications.
+Of course, this does not apply to native English speaker.

-This requirement does not apply in case you have completed high school education conducted entirely in English.
+If you have completed high school education conducted entirely in English, you are exempted from this requirement.
 Click the following link for an overview of accepted certificates.
 If you decide to take the IELTS exam, you need to have a score of at least 6.5.

 The Documents Required

-Before applying to studies you will have to create an account in IRK UW (Internet Registration System) and must attach a set of scanned documents listed below to your IRK account.
+Before applying to studies you will have to create an account in IRK UW (Internet Registration System).
+You must attach a set of scanned documents listed below to your IRK account.
 PLEASE NOTE: non-submitting required documents by specified deadline is equal with resignation from undertaking studies.
-In justified cases the faculty may extend the deadline for submitting documents.
+In justified cases the Faculty may extend the deadline for submitting documents.